matze-dd/Tex2txt/README.md

 [OpenDetex](https://github.com/pkubowicz/opendetex),
 [TeXtidote](https://github.com/sylvainhalle/textidote), and
 [tex2txt](http://hackage.haskell.org/package/tex2txt).
-For the naming conflict with the latter project, we want to apologize.
+For the naming conflict with the latter project, we want to apologise.

 While virtually no text should be dropped by the filter, our aim is to provoke as few as possible “false” warnings when feeding